azoth-lang/azoth.language.design/hybrid-types.md

 they are drop types.

 It is still unclear what the proper terminology and keywords to use are.
 Currently `class`, `struct`, and `value` are used.
-However, that leads to an awkward problem of that to name the equivalent of `object` declarations for value types.
+However, that leads to an awkward problem of how to name the equivalent of `object` declarations for value types.
 Currently they are `unit value`.
 The `unit value` keywords are confusing because they sound like they should be a value used with unit of measures.
 Indeed, if something like F# style generic arguments are needed to support units of